BUILD Applications FAQs

-The Consolidated Appropriations Act, 2019 appropriated $900 million, available for obligation through September 30, 2021, for National Infrastructure Investments.
-As with previous rounds, funds for the FY2019 BUILD Transportation program are to be awarded on a competitive basis for projects that will have a significant local or regional impact.
+The Consolidated Appropriations Act, 2020 appropriated $1 billion, available for obligation through September 30, 2022, for National Infrastructure Investments.
+As with previous rounds, funds for the FY 2020 BUILD Transportation program are to be awarded on a competitive basis for projects that will have a significant local or regional impact.

 Funding provided under National Infrastructure Investments have supported capital projects which repair bridges or improve infrastructure to a state of good repair; projects that implement safety improvements to reduce fatalities and serious injuries, including improving grade crossings or providing shorter or more direct access to critical health services; projects that connect communities and people to jobs, services, and education; and, projects that anchor economic revitalization and job growth in communities.

-Letters of support may be submitted electronically to BUILDgrants@dot.gov, or mail a hard copy to Secretary Elaine Chao at the US Department of Transportation, 1200 New Yersey Avenue SE, Washington DC, 20590.
+Letters of support may be submitted electronically to BUILDgrants@dot.gov, or mail a hard copy to Secretary Elaine Chao at the US Department of Transportation, 1200 New Jersey Avenue SE, Washington DC, 20590.

 Eligible Applicants for BUILD Transportation grants are State, local and tribal governments, including U.S. territories, transit agencies, port authorities, metropolitan planning organizations (MPOs), and other political subdivisions of State or local governments.

 Multiple States or jurisdictions may submit a joint application and must identify a lead applicant as the primary point of contact, and identify the primary recipient of the award.
 Each applicant in a joint application must be an Eligible Applicant.
 Joint applications must include a description of the roles and responsibilities of each applicant and must be signed by each applicant.